ultimaterpa/urpautils/README.md

 Contains universal functions usable across all urpa robots

 urpautils is split into two main categories:
-- universal ulitities including utilities for working with text or csv files, verifiing BIN or personal identification numbers, utilities for applicatioins such as killing them or clearing cache...
+- universal utilities including utilities for working with text or csv files, verifying BIN or personal identification numbers, utilities for applications such as killing them or clearing cache...
 - utilities used directly by urpa robot (i.e. they use methods from the urpa library)

-# Examples
+## Universal utilities examples
-## Universal utilities for working with files
+### Universal utilities for working with files
 ```python
 import urpautils